The Games We Play

 These rules around fuelling serve another purpose: they maintain control.

 For those with a history of dietary restriction that was severe enough to cause the loss of their menstrual cycle, food is maintained as a primary control mechanism.
 These arbitrary and decontextualised rules around when to eat and how much create feelings of control and safety.
 Letting them go feels like losing structure entirely.
-But these rules ultimately aren't protecting individuals - they're perpetuating the problem.
+But these rules ultimately aren't protecting the individuals, they're perpetuating their problem - chronic underfuelling.

 The Question Cascade

-This question cascade is a revealing pattern.
-As a Nutritionist/Coach, I might have identified the underfuelling issue and have suggested practical solutions: foods with a higher carb density, increased eating frequency, use highly palatable foods and sports products to bypass satiety (lollies, gels, etc.), and drinking carbs rather than eating them.
+This pattern reveals the resistance most clearly.
+As a Nutritionist and Coach, I might have identified the underfuelling issue and have suggested practical solutions: foods with a higher carb density, increased eating frequency, use highly palatable foods and sports products to bypass satiety (lollies, gels, etc.), and drinking carbs rather than eating them.

 Then the questions begin.